raoulbhatia/puppet-backuppc/REFERENCE.md

 ##### `hourBegin`

-start of blackout period
+start of blackout period (hours from midnight)

 ##### `hourEnd`

-end of blackoiut period
+end of blackout period (hours from midnight)

 ##### `weekdays`

-days of black period
+days of black period (days of the week with Sunday = 0)

 ### Backuppc::DhcpAddressRange

 DHCP Address Range
-This is an array of hashes for each class C address range.
-This is only needed if hosts in the conf/hosts file have the dhcp flag set.

 #### Examples

-##### to specify 192.10.10.20 to 192.10.10.250 as the DHCP address pool
+##### Specify 192.10.10.20 to 192.10.10.250 as the DHCP address pool

 ```puppet
 dhcp_address_ranges => [